hmrc/ukim-auth-checker-api-service-guide/source/documentation/index.md

 }
 ```

-An example of an unsuccessful response:
+An example of an unsuccessful response, typically generated when authentication information is not provided:

 ```code
 {